-- Travelling by car, getting there is easy.
+- By car - Getting there is easy.
 Just off the A33, Platform Road head for Dock Gate 4.
 Make sure to leave an extra 5-10 minutes, as traffic can get heavy during peak time.
 You must have pre-booked port parking before you arrive, speak to us about convenient and affordable parking options.

-- By rail - Southampton Central is the closest train station, approximately 2 miles from Ocean Terminal.
-While a free bus runs between Town Quay and the station, it does stop a good 15-20 minute walk away, despite the ship seeming within touching distance!
+- By Rail - Southampton Central is the closest train station, approximately a 30 minute walk to Ocean Terminal.
+While a bus runs between Town Quay and the station, it does stop a good 5 minute walk away, despite the ship seeming within touching distance!

-- The nearest airport is Southampton.
-Taxi's are the quickest route to the Port if you are flying in, however trains are also frequent and fairly cheap.
+- By Air - The nearest airport is Southampton.
+Taxi's are the quickest route to the Port if you are flying in, however buses and trains are also frequent.

 Dropping off your Luggage